 \subsection{Automatic Augmentation}

 Automatic augmentation is receiving increasing attention due to the demand for task-specific augmentations~\cite{auto1,auto2,autoaugment}.
 For example, although random cropping is one of the most effective augmentation techniques for improving sample efficiency on many benchmarks, such as DMControl-500k~\cite{rad,drq} and Procgen~\cite{drac}, the induced generalization ability improvement heavily depends on the specific choice of augmentation strategy.
-Generally, different tasks benefit from different augmentations, and selecting the most appropriate DA approach requires expert knowledge.
-Therefore, it is imperative to design a method that can automatically identify the most effective augmentation method.
-The related research in visual RL is still in its infancy~\cite{drac}, and we report some promising approaches below.
+In general, different tasks benefit from different augmentations, and selecting the most appropriate DA method often requires expert knowledge.
+Consequently, it is crucial to develop methods that can automatically identify the most effective augmentation techniques.
+Research in visual RL remains in its early stages~\cite{drac}, and we highlight some promising approaches below.

 \paragraph{{Upper Confidence Bound (UCB):}} The task of selecting an appropriate augmentation from a given set can be formulated as a multi-armed bandit problem where the action space is the set of available transformations $F=\{f_1,f_2,\dots,f_n\}$.
 The UCB~\cite{ucb} is a popular solution for the multi-armed bandit problem that considers both exploration and exploitation.
 Recently, UCB-DrAC~\cite{drac} and UCB-RAD~\cite{UCB-RAD} were proposed to achieve automatic augmentation in visual RL.
-The experiment results suggest that UCB-based automatic augmentations can significantly improve an agent's generalization capabilities.
+The experiment results suggest that UCB-based automatic augmentations can effectively improve the agent's generalization capabilities.

-\paragraph{{Meta Learning:}} Meta learning is an alternative solution to automatic augmentation.
-It can be implemented in two ways~\cite{drac}: $(1)$ training a meta learner such as RL$^2$~\cite{rl2} to automatically select an augmentation type before every update in a DA-based algorithm; $(2)$ meta learning the weights of a CNN to perturb the observed images, which is similar to model-agnostic meta learning (MAML)~\cite{maml,meta}.
-In practice, both approaches have not yet produced sufficiently promising results, and it remains challenging to design expressive functions for automatic augmentation based on meta learning.
+\paragraph{{Meta Learning:}} Meta learning offers an alternative solution to automatic augmentation and can be implemented in two ways~\cite{drac}: $(1)$ training a meta learner, such as RL$^2$\cite{rl2}, to automatically select an augmentation type before each update in a DA-based algorithm; $(2)$ meta-learning the weights of a CNN to perturb observed images, a technique similar to model-agnostic meta learning (MAML)\cite{maml,meta}.
+In practice, neither approach has yielded promising results, and designing expressive functions for automatic augmentation via meta learning remains a challenge.